 7. Customer Support Draft Responses

-AI should assist — not replace — customer service.
+AI should assist customer service, not replace it.

 8. Content Summarization and Repurposing